 The Society for Humanistic Mormonism's form of religious hierarchy and ecclesiastical government can be described in the following way:

 The First Presidency of the Society for Humanistic Mormonism serves as the highest ranking authority in this worldwide religion of Humanistic Mormonism, a body typically consistently of three members (although additional counselors can be called when needed).
 The President of the First Presidency is called "A Prophet and Philosopher of Reason To All The World" and guides The First Presidency.
-The President of the First Presidency of the Society for Humanistic Mormonism serves religious leader for the entire world over Humanistic Mormons.
+The President (also called "A Prophet of Reason, A Seer of Science, A Revelator of Philosophy") of the First Presidency of the Society for Humanistic Mormonism serves religious leader for the entire world over Humanistic Mormons.
 The President has been ordained, commissioned, and given licensed after the prescribed rational course of study as laid out by the Society for Humanistic Mormonism's guiding religious philosophy and democratic procedures sustained by the members and voted and ratified by the General Authorities of the Society.